helmwave/docs/docs/yaml.md

 - `rollback` - rollback release to the previous version
 - `uninstall` - uninstall release

+If multiple monitors of the release failed and they have different actions, chosen action is a random one from the list.

 ### allow_failure

 > Introduced in [:material-tag: v0.15.0](https://github.com/helmwave/helmwave/releases/tag/v0.15.0)